kristopherjohnson/cxxforth/cxxforth.cpp.md

 The C++ main() function will look for the Forth word `MAIN` and execute it.

-The `MAIN` word calls `PROCESS-ARGS`, which is not an ANS Forth word.
+The `MAIN` word calls `PROCESS-ARGS`, which is not a standard word.
 It looks at the number of command-line arguments.
 If there are no arguments other than the executable path, then it prints the `WELCOME` message.
 If there are arguments, then it attempts to call `INCLUDED` on each of them.